mkoromina/SAFFARI/README.md

 ### To add credits
 This work would not have been feasible without the contribution and wonderful of other researchers:
 - Omer Weissbrod (Polyfun & PolyPred),
-- Jonathan Coleman (tackling fine-mapping issues).
+- Jonathan Coleman (tackling fine-mapping issues),
+- Ashvin Ravi (tackling fine-mapping issues)
+- Brian Fulton-Howard (snakemake issues).